 Even people who are very religious say they find it difficult to pray when they are faced with the prospect of death for themselves or their loved ones.
 How can you pray if you are overcome by a sense of despair and feel abandoned by God?
 What follows may help you find a way out of the darkness.

-We offer here a brief reflection which might provide support to those who could be faced with the awful prospect of a loved one dying in isolation, away from all human contact other than nursing staff or carers.
+We offer here a brief reflection which might provide support to those who could be faced with the prospect of a loved one dying in isolation, away from human contact other than nursing staff or carers.

 The reflection is given by Fr George Bowen, a member of the Community of Fathers of the London Oratory.